 - Unexpected patches and updates

 Should you suffer a data breach or hack of any kind, there are steps you can take to recover.
-While developing your business continuity and disaster recovery plan, Fred recommends asking the following questions:
+While developing your business continuity and disaster recovery plan, consider the following questions:

 - Do you know what your warranty or insurance covers regarding broken or stolen equipment?